tytydraco/yessleep/out/Today_I_meet_my_old_friends_my_name_is_samuel.md

 It's midnight, he then tell me that he about to show the surprise, he then give me the razor blade, he also bring one out for himself, I know what he doing, we about to have fun tonight, that night is my fucking best night, but then I waked up, realizing it just a dream, I then look at my side, oh yeah he already dead, it just a corpse 'right mom and dad?'
 I look at my right, wait yeah, they won't talk....
 Not anymore......

-I shouldn't be sleeping here, maybe you all would never hear from me again, haha
+I shouldn't be sleeping with this in my room, maybe you all would never hear from me again, haha

+Mom,dad you just need to wait a little bit more you both and my friend will meet me soon,

 -samuel